teambit/bit/README.md

 ### Faster sharing

-Keeping separate repositories for shared components and modules requires a lot of overhead.
+Keeping separate repositories or boilerplating multiple packages for different components and modules requires a lot of overhead.
 Bit eliminates this overhead by letting you share code directly from its original project, without having to restructure it or configure multiple packages within it.
-Shared code can still be installed with **NPM** and other package managers like **Yarn**.
+Shared code can still be installed with package managers like **NPM** and **Yarn**.

 To share code you can simply point Bit to the components you would like to share, isolate them (Bit applies an automatic dependency definition to speed sharing) and share them into a remote source of truth that allows you to easily sync them between different projects.